feliciavan/mqtt/README.md

 python -m unittest -v testEngineOnMessage.py
 ```

-I prepare 4 test cases, which are not eligible, single, couple with no childre, couple with children.
+I prepare 5 test cases, which are not eligible, single with no children, couple with no childre, couple with children and single with children.

 The test results are: